 You may be tempted to go to businesses that are known to generate large tax refunds.
 However, be careful and make sure that the tax return is prepared accurately.
-Ultimately, you (as the tax filer) are held responsible if there are errors or negligence associated with the return.
+Ultimately, you (as the tax filer) are held responsible if there are errors associated with the return.

 Luckily, there are steps you can take to ensure that your tax return is accurately prepared by a trained and experienced tax preparer.

 1. Decide if you need a paid tax preparer.